eastmaels/steemblog.github.io/_posts/account/deanliu/2018-06-14_xpump-premium-portable-home-theater-at-your-fingertip.md

 - - -

-This page is synchronized from the post: [XPUMP - The smallest home theater in the world](https://steemit.com/@deanliu/xpump-premium-portable-home-theater-at-your-fingertip)
+This page is synchronized from the post: ['XPUMP - The smallest home theater in the world'](https://steemit.com/@deanliu/xpump-premium-portable-home-theater-at-your-fingertip)